Theminijohn/quora-scraper/readme.md

 # Quora Questions Scraper

+🔥 I'm launching a Quora Marketing Tool soon, if you'd like to be notified [let me know here](https://forms.gle/6xDTyjCM6mj8TbPK7) (No Spam, pinky-promise) 🔥

 > USE AT YOUR OWN DISCRETION.
 THIS PROJECT IS INTENDED FOR..
 EDUCATIONAL PURPOSES ONLY.
 COUGH.
 SCRAPE RESPONSIBLY

 ### What is Quora?